Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Proof of Theorem

-Let action $\action$ be the optimal stop action (\ref{eqn:opt_stop_act}) for stopping belief $\belief$ of the $\agent^{\text{th}}$ agent in $\actionset$.
-Then, Eq.\,(\ref{eqn:ineq_1}) says that the expected stop cost given belief $\belief$ is minimum for stop action $\action$.
+Eq.\,\ref{eqn:ineq_1} says that the expected stop cost given belief $\belief$ is minimum for stop action $\action$.
 Here, the expectation is taken over the finite state set $\stateset$.
 The LHS of (\ref{eqn:ineq_2}) is the expected value of the LHS of (\ref{eqn:ineq_1}) taken over the space of fictitious observations $\fictobsset$ wrt the probability density $p_{\agent}(\obsfict|\action)$.
 Since $|\utilityagent{\agent}-\utilityagent{\agenttwo}|$ is bounded, the integral on the LHS of (\ref{eqn:ineq_2}) is finite.
 Hence, by Fubini's theorem, we can change the order of summation to get (\ref{eqn:ineq_3}).
 The first term in the integral of (\ref{eqn:ineq_3}) is equal to $p_{\agent}(\state|\action)$ from (\ref{eqn:re_act_select}) which results in the final NIAS inequality (\ref{eqn:nias_nec}).